reinteractive-open/installfest_guides/source/guides/installfest/assets_and_errors.md

 ## Custom Error Pages

 One final thing that we haven't customised on our personal website are custom error messages.
 One important aspect of running any web application is accepting that users will encounter errors and we should be making sure our error pages provide the user with a nice experience.
-There are 3 error pages that we need to customise:
+There are three error pages that we need to customise:

 * 404 - Not Found.
 This error occurs when the user tries to access something that doesn't exist.
 * 422 - Unprocessable Entity.
 This occurs when the server can't make the change that the user requests.
 Basically this is an error that is caused by the user submitting something that the server refuses to handle.